By: Harvey Jones | Updated: 8th March, 2019.

-There's a lot to like with the Post Office Platinum Card.
-The 28 months of 0% APR that you get on purchases is a nice, long duration.
-Plus you get the option of 0% for 18 months on balance transfers (though you will have to cough up a 2.89% fee for that).
-This is also a great card for travelers, since you don't pay fees on purchases made overseas and can buy Post Office Travel Money with no fee.Read full review >
+Thanks to recent changes to the 0% term lenghts, the Post Office Platinum isn't quite as good of an offer as it once was.
+Still, 8 months on both purchases and balance transfers (fee applies) is nothing to sneeze at.
+Better still, this is also a great card for travelers, since you don't pay fees on purchases made overseas and can buy Post Office Travel Money with no fee.Read full review >

 |Assumed credit limit||£1,200|

 I’m a big fan of 0% introductory-rate credit cards.
 I’m an even bigger fan of credit cards with no overseas charges.
 So you can imagine what I think of a card that gives you both.

 It might seem an odd combination.
 A matching eight-month 0% intro rate on new purchases and balance transfers.
 So who thought of throwing in fee-free overseas purchases overseas on top?
 I don’t know, but I admire their originality.
 A very special delivery from the Post Office.

 This card used to have a 0% intro period comparable to the top cards in the category.
 That’s no longer the case, as eight months doesn’t quite stack up.
 However, with eight months of 0% interest on both purchases and balance transfers, plus traveller benefits and a low representative APR, this is still very much a card worth considering.